PhiPsi

 About PhiPsi

 PhiPsi is a computational solid mechanics program, which involves the extended finite element method (XFEM), as well as the finite element method (FEM).
 The program is written in Fortran and compiled using the GNU Fortran compiler (gfortran).
 The program is named PhiPsi because φ and ψ are the basic variables for the level set method which is widely used in the extended finite element method.
 On the other hand, φ and ψ denote the internal friction angle and the dilation angle in the plastic theory.
+PhiPsi is a cross-platform program that runs on Windows, Linux, and macOS (Apple Silicon).
 See the Applications page to learn what PhiPsi can do.

-The data generated by PhiPsi is post processed by a Post-Processor program written in Matlab.
-You can download the latest version of executable PhiPsi for the windows platform, the source codes of an earlier version of PhiPsi, the source codes of the Matlab Post-Processor, and some other tools from the Downloads page.
+The data generated by PhiPsi can be post-processed using a Post-Processor program written in Matlab or simply using PPView.
+You can download the latest version of PhiPsi, the visualization tool - PPView, the source codes of an earlier version of PhiPsi, the source codes of the Matlab Post-Processor, and some other tools from the Downloads page.

 Please cite the papers listed on this page if the PhiPsi is helpful to you.